-In 1993 Networking Women in the Fire Service (NWFS) was established as a self-help group for women in the Fire and Rescue Service.
+In the mid-to-late 1990s Networking Women in the Fire Service (NWFS) was established as a self-help group for women in the Fire and Rescue Service.
 NWFS sought to influence the equality agenda, engaging with the major Fire and Rescue Service players in order to have the voice of all women working in the Fire and Rescue Service heard.

 The network organised successful conferences and seminars, which tackled the serious issues of the time, from lack of facilities, ill-fitting uniform, to bullying and harassment.
 These events brought women together to share experiences, to offer mutual support, and to learn from each other’s experiences.